bwinsto2/starter-hugo-academic/content/authors/admin/_index.md

 email: brian.winston@jhu.edu
 ---

 Hey.
 I'm Brian.
 Welcome to my half-finished website.
-I am a PhD student in the [Center for Psychedelic and Consciousness Research]([url](https://hopkinspsychedelic.org/)) and [Department of Psychological and Brain Sciences]([url](https://pbs.jhu.edu/)).
-I'm trying to figure out how psychedelics change the mind and brain, so I'll let you know when I do that.
+I am a PhD student in the [Center for Psychedelic and Consciousness Research]([url](https://hopkinspsychedelic.org/)) and [Department of Psychological and Brain Sciences]([url](https://pbs.jhu.edu/)) trying to figure out how psychedelics change the mind and brain, so I'll let you know when I do that.
 In the meantime, you can check out my publications, posters, talks, sci-comm articles, blog posts, videos, and more.
 I'm also intersted in aging research that aims to increase healthspan.
 Recently, I received a T32 Fellowship from the National Institutes on Aging to investigate novel forms of treating early Alzheimer's.
 Stay tuned!

 {style="text-align: justify;"}